ryouchinsa/Rectlabel-support/README.md

 Thank you.

 # Key features
-- Draw bounding box, polygon, cubic bezier, and line
+- Draw bounding box, polygon, cubic bezier, line, and point
 - Draw keypoints with a skeleton
 - Label pixels with brush and superpixel tools
 - Automatically label images using Core ML models